 3. Stress Management

-Understanding how we react and behave when confronted with stressful situations and anxiety can help us recognize how to better manage stress going forward.
+Understanding how we react when being faced with stressful situations can help us recognize how to better manage stress and anxiety going forward.

 We may not be able to change our circumstances, but we can see them differently.